 There is also a new framework for the joint management of fish stocks in EU and UK waters and the agreement allows for continued and sustainable air, road, rail and maritime connectivity.

 The treaty has a dedicated chapter on governance that provides clarity on how the Trade and Cooperation Agreement will be operated and controlled.
-A Joint Partnership Council has been established to make sure the Agreement is properly applied and interpreted, and in which all arising issues will be discussed.
+The EU-UK Joint Partnership Council makes sure the Agreement is properly applied and interpreted, and discusses all contentious issues as they arise.

 There couldn’t have been a Withdrawal Agreement without the Protocol for Ireland and Northern Ireland, but another top EU priority in the negotiations was protecting citizens who have built their lives on the basis of rights flowing from UK membership of the EU.

-While Northern Ireland will no longer be part of the EU, its people who choose to be Irish citizens will still be EU citizens.
+While Northern Ireland is no longer part of the EU, its people who choose to be Irish citizens are still EU citizens.
 That means they can continue to move and live freely within the EU and the UK has committed to upholding their rights.

-It also protects their family members (such as current spouses and registered partners, parents, grandparents, children, grandchildren and a person in an existing durable relationship) who are granted rights under EU law to join their family member in the future.
+It also protects their family members (such as current spouses and registered partners, parents, grandparents, children, grandchildren and people in existing durable relationships) who are granted rights under EU law to join their family member in the future.

 The conditions of residence for these citizens are the same as those under current EU law on free movement.
 In general, this means citizens must be workers or self-employed, have sufficient resources and sickness insurance or have already acquired the right of permanent residence.

-The implementation and application of citizens' rights in the EU will be monitored by the European Commission, and in the UK by an independent national authority.
+The implementation and application of citizens' rights in the EU is monitored by the European Commission, and in the UK by an independent monitoring authority.